Donate to GroundUp

 Why donate to GroundUp?

-We’re widely read: Our articles are republished daily on the country’s biggest news websites: News24, TimesLive and Daily Maverick.
+We’re widely read: Our articles are republished daily on many of the country’s biggest news websites: News24, Daily Maverick, BusinessTech, The Citizen, The South African and Moneyweb.
 We’re also published in newspapers like The Witness, The Herald and Daily Dispatch.
 Our website is visited 7,000 times daily.
 We get over 260,000 page views a month.

-We’re national: We report from the major cities — Johannesburg, Pretoria, Cape Town, Durban, East London, Port Elizabeth — but also small towns like Lusikisiki, Cofimvaba, Louis Trichardt, Newcastle, Port Alfred and many others.
+We’re national: We report from the major cities — Johannesburg, Pretoria, Cape Town, Durban, East London, Gqeberha — but also small towns like Lusikisiki, Cofimvaba, Mthatha, Louis Trichardt, Newcastle, Port Alfred and many others.

 Covering what the mainstream ignores: You’re not likely to find a story on GroundUp about what the president is doing today.
 You will find stories about protests, land occupations, how well or badly the social grant system is working, and the daily struggles of people living in informal settlements.